untalinfo/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ##SHELL REDIRECTIONS##
-In this project practice abouth more commands of shell and redirections commmands ##SHELL REDIRECTIONS## In this project practice abouth more commands of shell and redirections commmands
+In this project practice abouth more commands of shell and redirections commmands ##SHELL REDIRECTIONS## In this project practice abouth more commands of sheli and redirections commmands